-Today, “Theoria: Art, Time, and Creation” extends this journey—where contemplation meets thought, and creativity becomes an act of genesis.
+Theoria: Art, Time, and Creation extends this journey—where contemplation meets thought, and creativity becomes an act of genesis.
 A continuous attempt to understand time, and to harmonize art and knowledge born in Ancient Egypt, in an ever-deepening quest to grasp the essence of the cosmos and of humanity.

-A Continuum of Thought This work is the fruit of many years of research and reflection—a journey that has traversed time and delved into the interconnectedness of astronomy, philosophy, the arts, and architecture within the knowledge systems of Ancient Kemet.
-In 2019, this journey took the form of the blog “Meditations on Kemetic Knowledge,” a research and philosophical project aimed at reviving ancestral wisdom through an original analytical lens.
-Today, “Theoria: Art, Time, and Creation” marks a new step in that journey—a call to contemplate the wisdom of Ancient Egypt, where thought and creativity converge in the eternal quest to understand the essence of existence.
+This work is the fruit of many years of research and reflection—a journey traversing time, exploring astronomy, philosophy, the arts, and architecture within the wisdom systems of Ancient Egypt.
+In 2019, this took the form of the blog Meditations on Kemetic Knowledge, a philosophical project aimed at reviving ancestral wisdom through a new lens.

 Dive into the ideas that inspired this work — now available on Google Books.